- National Security

 - Foreign Policy

-Joshua W. Walker is a Truman National Security Project Fellow.
+Joshua W. Walker is a Fellow at the Truman National Security Project.
 He is also the Director of Global Programs, APCO Worldwide in the Office of the CEO and non-resident Transatlantic Fellow at the German Marshall Fund in Washington, DC, specializing in foreign policy, international affairs and public-private partnerships.
 Before the private sector Dr. Walker was most recently a Council on Foreign Relations International Affairs Fellow and served at the U.S. Department of State in Secretary Kerry’s Office of the Chief Economist in 2013.
 Prior to this appointment in 2012 he served in Secretary Clinton’s Global Partnership Initiative as the Senior Advisor on the Middle East and North Africa.

 Prior to the State Department, Dr. Walker as a Transatlantic Fellow at the German Marshall Fund of the United States responsible for the Turkey program and Japan portfolio of the Asia team.
 Dr. Walker co-founded the Yale Journal of International Affairs, Young Professionals in Foreign Policy in New York, and the Project on Religion, Diplomacy, and International Relations at Princeton along with being a Foreign Policy Initiative Future Leader.
 He has worked for the U.S. Embassy Ankara, Turkey Desk at the State Department, and the Joint Chiefs of Staff at the Pentagon.